 Section B of the questionnaire consisted of a list of roles and responsibilities prescribed by the relevant regulatory councils.
-This section aimed to achieve the studies first objective and determine the level of which project team members’ implement their prescribed roles at the concept and viability stage.
+This section aimed to achieve the study’s first objective and determine the level at which project team members implement their prescribed roles at the concept and viability stage.
 The frequency of fulfilment is indicated by means of a Likert scale from 1(never) to 10(always).
 Each type of team member has their own specific prescribed list compiled out of all their council`s prescriptions for the South African Construction Built Environment.
 A list of roles and responsibilities was also inferred out of these prescriptions for the Client/Developer.

-3.6.3 Integrational tools and Techniques
+3.6.3 Integrational Tools and Techniques

 Section C appraised the digital tools of integration and collaboration used by the various team members.
 It implements a list of relatively new cloud-based software tools and the frequency of use indicated by means of a Likert scale.
 It aimed to appraise collaboration through the level of implementation of these tools by the various team members in high-density private residential developments.